octave-online/octave-online-server/README.md

 - [front/README.md](front/README.md) (front server)
 - [client/README.md](client/README.md) (client)

+There are also a few more directories for other components:

+- [back-filesystem/README.md](back-filesystem/README.md) for filesystem I/O on the back server
+- [back-octave/README.md](back-octave/README.md) for GNU Octave bindings for the back server
+- [entrypoint/README.md](entrypoint/README.md) for helper scripts to run Octave Online Server
+- [shared/README.md](shared/README.md) for code shared by multiple components
+- [utils-admin/README.md](utils-admin/README.md) for an optional admin panel
+- [utils-auth/README.md](utils-auth/README.md) for an optional standalone user authentication service

 Every subdirectory of the top-level Octave Online Server directory has a README file that explains what the contents of the directory is for.

 ### Prerequisites

 [Required] *Operating System:* Octave Online Server is built and tested exclusively on GNU/Linux.
-It is recommended that you use CentOS 7, although other modern distributions should work also.
+It is recommended that you use CentOS 8, although other modern distributions should work also.
+Most of Octave Online Server should work on macOS, but this has not been tested.

-[Required] *Node.js:* Octave Online Server is built and tested with Node.js LTS version 6.
-I recommend configuring the installation from a [Package Manager](https://nodejs.org/en/download/package-manager/#enterprise-linux-and-fedora).
+[Required] *Node.js:* Octave Online Server is built and tested with Node.js LTS version 10.
+This is the default version on CentOS 8.

-	# Install Node.js 6.x LTS on CentOS 7:
+	# Install Node.js 10.x LTS on CentOS 8:
-	$ curl --silent --location https://rpm.nodesource.com/setup_6.x | sudo bash -
-	$ sudo yum makecache
 	$ sudo yum install nodejs

 [Required] *Redis:* Install and run a local Redis instance.
 Enable expiration events in redis.conf: